Willa Ford Clarifies 9/11 Comments After Suggesting Terrorist Attack Ended Her Music Career

 “A lot of people don’t realize this, but my second single was released on September 11, 2001,” she states.
 “Everything that happened that day froze; the world stood still, as it should have.
 My second single didn’t do well because anything that launched that day kind of got canned.”

 Her first album, Willa Was Here, was released in the summer of 2001, and her second single, “Did Ya’ Understand That,” was released on that fateful day.
 Another major factor worth noting is the drama surrounding her record label at the time, which was Lava Records.
 Lava was a joint-venture between music executive Jason Flom and Atlantic Records.
 The label was relatively new, and the company struggled early on.
-Lava was constantly undergoing changes, and artists weren’t getting the attention and publicity they needed.
+Lava was constantly changing, and the artists weren’t getting the attention and publicity they needed.

 After her second single failed, Willa decided to leave the industry.
 She compared her situation to a “perfect storm.”
 This included her sister having a new baby, her feeling utterly out of control in the music industry, and her second single flopping, which occurred partly because of 9/11.